-- Activity library– UiPath has an extensive activity library with pre-built drag and drop actions
+Activity library: UiPath has an extensive activity library with pre-built drag and drops actions.

-Recording– UiPath has recorders for desktop apps and emulators for quick creation of automation
+Recording– UiPath has recorders for desktop apps and emulators for the quick creation of automation

-Artificial intelligence (AI) is an extensive branch of computer science concerned with smart structure machines proficient of executing tasks that usually require human intelligence.
-AI is an inter corrective science with various approaches, but advancement in machine learning and deep learning are producing a paradigm shift in almost every sector of the technology industry.
+Artificial intelligence (AI) is an extensive branch of computer science concerned with intelligent structure machines proficient in executing tasks that usually require human intelligence.
+AI is an interdisciplinary science with various approaches, but advancement in machine learning and deep learning produces a paradigm shift in almost every sector of the technology industry.

 The AI Advantage in ITSM is:

 Chatbots: Chatbots handle a particular category of incidents and requests, provide there is proper documentation of the past request history and relevant knowledge articles.
 Here, we will discuss two plans in which chatbots could help service desks.
-The first is an application of narrow artificial intelligence, which is available now, and the second one is base on false general information, which is more efficient but might take longer to develop.
+The first is an application of narrow artificial intelligence, which is available now.
+The second one is based on false general information, which is more efficient but might take longer to develop.

-Annotations, comments or add notes to a request.
-IT tech is working remotely to identify an issue with a workspace, so they are not able to contact the service desk portal to update the request information.
+Annotations, comments, or add notes to a request.
+IT tech is working remotely to identify an issue with a workspace, so they cannot contact the service desk portal to update the request information.
 Instead, they use the tech supporter chatbot that gets the thing to happen.

-Knowledge Management: Artificial Intelligence chatbots and algorithms are only useful as their accessible knowledge-based.
-Fortunately, AI can also help to build a study knowledge bases.
+Knowledge Management: Artificial Intelligence chatbots and algorithms are only helpful as their accessible knowledge-based.
+Fortunately, AI can also help to build a study knowledge base.
 We will discuss these two use cases to understand how AI can contribute to Knowledge Management in IT service desks.

 An automatically rating solution to reject and approve of them.
-There may be multiple solutions and knowledge-base article that use for an extended period.
+There may be multiple solutions and knowledge-based articles that use for an extended period.
 Specific ML-based models can aim to identify the achievement rate for each solution based on significant performance.
-It can achieve by considering multiple factors such as acknowledgement from end-users, end-user and technician rating of articles, and the reopen rate of tickets.
+It can achieve by considering multiple factors such as acknowledgment from end-users, end-user and technician rating of articles, and the reopen rate of tickets.

-Service Request Management: Today, complicated service requests like an employee onboarding are either they manually coordinate on predefined automation based or technicians.
+Service Request Management: Today, complicated service requests like employee onboarding are either manually coordinate on predefined automation based or technicians.
 Manually performing these jobs can be cumbersome and inefficient.
 For existing automation, all processes are static and need intelligence.
 This automation doesn’t fit the possible situation and requires human involvement periodically to wait on a path.
-But the application of AI technologies like algorithms, models and Machine Learning can be trained with passion automate service request workflow base on the past.

 IT Change Management: IT Change Management is a process that can break or make a company IT infrastructures.
-A lot of setting up and risk evaluation go into altering before they are implementing; despite all this attempt, changes will fail due to person error.
+Many setting up and risk evaluation go into altering before implementing; despite all these attempts, changes will fail due to personal error.
 When it appears to analyze changes, humans can also resist mining insights from the vast volume of data generated on IT change management and implementation.
 AI can help minimize change management risk by preventing human error and improving the analysis.

 IT Asset Management.
 IT Asset Management and CMDB serve as the basis on which every ITSM process functions.
-AI can also assist IT service desk member to monitor and manage IT software and hardware assets better.
-ML systems can continuously monitor the performance of a CI or go beyond the available CI performance information and predict breakdown, saving both end-users and IT people from a pile of difficulty.
+AI can also assist IT service desk members to monitor and manage IT software and hardware assets better.
+ML systems can continuously monitor a CI’s performance or go beyond the available CI performance information and predict breakdown, saving both end-users and IT people from a pile of difficulty.
 AI can assist IT service desk software difference and produce critical warnings by involving the dots across several areas, which is approximately impossible to do manually.
-Some ITSM tools vendor has already in progress, offering both these capability to their end-users.
-Multiple third-party vendors provide plug and play solutions that can execute this operation.
+Some ITSM tools vendor has already in progress, offering both these capabilities to their end-users.
+Multiple third-party vendors provide plug-and-play solutions that can execute this operation.

-IT service desk team have to record all their needs correctly, problems and alters; maintain a correct IT service desk database; and construct a well-equipped knowledge -base.
-As ITSM tool vendor try to add AI into their product; the service desk team must prepare themselves to gather the benefits of AI in ITSM indeed.
+IT service desk team has to record all their needs correctly, problems and alters; maintain a correct IT service desk database; and construct a well-equipped knowledge -base.
+As ITSM tool vendors try to add AI into their product, the service desk team must prepare themselves to gather AI benefits in ITSM.